 In addition to easy searching and organization features, eFileCabinet is secure.
 All files are safeguarded with 256-bit AES encryption, and only users with proper permissions can access certain files.
 You can even make it possible for an IRS auditor to access your firm’s tax-related documents and financial records remotely through our system with a secure client portal called SecureDrawer.

 The bottom line is that law firms in this day and age are targets for IRS auditors.
 As a result, those who work and run businesses in the law profession need to be prepared each year to be audited based on their taxes.
 With eFileCabinet, your firm or practice can be ready for anything, with smarter record-keeping processes across the board.
-Learn more about our paperless software at www.efilecabinet.com, or open the “Free Demo” tab at the side of the screen to fill out a short form and get a complimentary 15-minute demo of our program.
+Learn more about our paperless software at www.efilecabinet.com, and get a complimentary 15-minute demo of our program.